 For accuracy we always recommend that you measure your child's foot in centimetres too, using our measuring guide.
 This measurement can then be used when searching for shoes on our website.
 See How to Measure your Feet to get started.

 Use the longest measurement as the foot length, you then need to add an allowance for growing room to establish what length of shoe to choose.
 Shoe lengths should be a minimum 0.5 cm and a maximum 1.5 cm longer than the longest foot length.
 How much depends on the age and size of your child and how confident a walker they are.
-I find around 0.8 - 1cm is usually ideal so aim for that but bear in mind for smaller feet and new walkers you may need a bit less, narrower feet also tend to need a little less growing room.
-Older, larger feet can get away with a bit more.
+We find around 0.8 - 1cm is usually ideal so aim for that but bear in mind for smaller feet and new walkers you may need a bit less, narrower feet also tend to need a little less growing room.
+Older, larger or wider feet can get away with a bit more.

 So how do you judge the width of your children’s’ feet?
 Our system relies on you as the child’s primary carer to know which bracket their feet fall into, just as we know if they're short, tall or average in height.
 So how do you tell?
 Generally speaking if your child had very narrow or very wide feet you would probably know.
 If you aren't sure of the width of your child’s feet then they are probably medium width and we would suggest you start there.

 In a barefoot shoe you are not looking to 'hug' the width of the foot but allow sufficient room for little toes to spread out and for the natural expansion and growth of hot, active little feet.
 This often means that shoes can look a little wider across the width than traditional shoe fitting would allow.
-This is absolutely fine and normal, you need space across the width just as you do across the length to allow feet to expand and grow.
+This is absolutely fine and normal, you need space across the width just as you need space in the length to allow feet to expand and grow.
 This is how you allow feet to work as well in a shoe as they do barefoot.
 Our philosophy is to allow as much space as possible across the toes.

 Barefoot shoes are by their nature wide and roomy in order to give little feet the space they need to grow and develop naturally.
 Children’s feet can expand by up to 20% when hot and active.
 Barefoot shoes allow for this.
 However, although a wide fit is important, too wide can of course be detrimental.
 If the foot is visibly slipping around within the shoe or the child is not walking naturally, the shoe is likely too wide and shouldn’t be worn.